yuvalsol/POCOGenerator/README.md

 # Disclaimer

-<span style="color: DarkRed;">**One person reported data loss after using this utility (Comments section in the original article on CodeProject [Potential Data Loss](https://www.codeproject.com/Articles/892233/POCO-Generator?msg=5619954 "Potential Data Loss")).
+<span style='color: DarkRed;'>**One person reported data loss after using this utility (Comments section in the original article on CodeProject [Potential Data Loss](https://www.codeproject.com/Articles/892233/POCO-Generator?msg=5619954 "Potential Data Loss")).
 Some tables were cleared of all their records but they were able to restore them from backup.
 This error is NOT resolved despite my efforts to replicate and solve it.
 Backup your database before using this utility or use it at your own risk.**</span>

 # POCO Generator UI

-The RDBMS tree lists all the databases on that instance and each database lists its data objects - tables, views, procedures, functions & TVPs.
+The RDBMS tree lists all the databases on that instance and each database lists its database objects - tables, views, procedures, functions & TVPs.
 The checkboxes on the tree are for picking specific database objects.
 The upper right side of the window shows the current generated POCOs, based on what is selected on the tree.
 The setting panels, at the bottom, manipulate how the POCOs are constructed and handle exporting them to files.